grosa1/old_grosa1.github.io/_posts/2025-03-19-introduction-to-oci-generative-ai.md

 print(response_text)
 ```

-A possible output of the above code snippet is the following:
+An output of the above code snippet is the following:

 ```plaintext
 ************************** Chat Result **************************